David-Else/developer-workstation-setup-script-debian/README.md

 Before running the setup script, follow these steps to install Debian 12 and configure the desktop environment:

-1. Install a fresh copy of Debian 12.
-Tested with the 12.5 ISO: https://cdimage.debian.org/debian-cd/current/amd64/bt-dvd/debian-12.5.0-amd64-DVD-1.iso.torrent
+1. Install a fresh copy of Debian 13 from the ISO.

-> If you use the default guided partitioner in the Debian installer, [you will get a swap partition of only 1 GB](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=987503).
-To get an uncapped swap partition size, in the grub menu before the Debian installer runs, follow these steps:
->
-> 1. Press "e" to edit the default installation option.
-> 2. In the line that says `linux /install.amd/vmlinuz vga=788 --- quiet`, add the following separated by a space after `vmlinuz`:
->
->    ```sh
->    partman-auto/cap-ram=n
->    ```
->
-> 3. Press Ctrl-x or F10 to continue.

 Leave the default of Gnome as the desktop environment.
 During the installation, do not provide any details for the root account, your user account will then have administrative rights.

 2. Open the terminal and run the following command to install Ansible, Git, and Flatpak:

    ```
-   sudo apt install ansible git flatpak
+   sudo apt install ansible flatpak
    ```

 3. Clone the repository and navigate to it: